cogtoolslab/neurosketch/README.md

 	Note: path on jukebox (accessible via Spock) is: `PATH/PATH/PATH`

+# Main analyses

-## INPUT to analysis notebooks:
+## INPUT to analysis:

+There is a master DATA dir containing all processed fMRI data in standard format:
+* `DATA/features` contains all feature matrices and metadata from all phases, ROIs, and subjects.
 	* Drawing filtered func data (represented as .npy feature matrices) + corresponding metadata
 	* Recognition filtered func data (represented as .npy feature matrices) + corresponding metadata
+* `DATA/copes` contains all cope NIFTI files from GLM fit to recognition and drawing runs for all subjects.
 	* Recognition cope maps from object GLM
 	* Drawing cope maps from drawing_task GLM

-# List of main analysis notebooks
+# List of main analysis notebooks:
 * Pre-Post Representational Similarity Analyses on Recognition Data
 - How correlated are individual differences in prepost differentiation across different ROIs? (matrix plot)